jamestattersall/Proton2Mssql/readme.md

 The files include base.dbs, entity.dbs, data.dbs, item.dbs. dict.dbs, code.dbs, screen.dbs, scrtext.dbs, index.dbs, indexdef.dbs, trgroup.dbs.

 The app presents a console with options to set the settings required to create the SQL connection string and the path to the Proton .dbs files.
-The settings are stored in an encypted on teh local mcine.
+The settings are stored in an encypted on the local mcine.

 When the settings have been entered, the option load/update metadata creates the SQL database and populates the SQL tables with the metadata required to interpret the proton data.
 This metadata includes screen layouts, field names, captions, menu structures, encrypted passwords etc.